mateusz28/tmux-session-spectrum/README.md

 # tmux-session-spectrum

-This is a script that makes [tmux](https://tmux.github.io/) using different panel colors for different sessions.
+This is a script that makes [tmux](https://tmux.github.io/) use different panel colors for different sessions.